 The School of Public Affairs honored La-Verna Fountain, the founder and president of Meaningful Communications Matter, LLC.
 Her organization uses training to focus on bridging the divide of misunderstandings in the home, community, and workplace and developing intentional and healthy dialogue.
 She previously served as the vice president for strategic communications and construction business initiatives at Columbia University, where she led internal and external communications for the university’s largest administrative office, consisting of 2,000 people, and administered a number of award-winning programs and products designed to enhance minority, women, and locally-owned businesses.
 She currently is an instructor with Columbia’s school of professional studies.
 Fountain is a former senior advisor for Save the Children, an international child relief organization that serves low-income rural and urban communities across the country.
 She began a government career in Pennsylvania becoming the first Black and first female press secretary/public information officer for the Pennsylvania State Police.
 A veteran of the U.S. Army and the author of two books, Fountain earned her master of science degree in negotiations and conflict resolution from Columbia, her bachelor’s degree in public policy from Penn State Harrisburg, and her associate’s degree in police administration from Harrisburg Area Community College.

 David Ellis, the president and chief executive officer of Entergy New Orleans, LLC, has been recognized by the School of Science, Engineering, and Technology.
 His role includes overseeing the company’s financial and operational performance, customer service, regulatory and governmental relations, economic development programs, communications, charitable contributions, and environmental policy.
 Ellis has nearly 30 years of experience providing global reliability and clean energy technology solutions, having previously served as president of New Jersey-based Global Power Technologies.
 He has also held numerous leadership positions at energy-focused companies, including demand-response company Comverge and wholly owned subsidiary Clean Power Markets.
 His current organization provides electricity and natural gas to hundreds of thousands of consumers.
 Ellis has written and contributed to various professional trade publications and newsletters, as well as presented at multiple national venues, including the Edison Electric Institute, the National APPA Conference for Colleges and Universities, and the World Energy Engineering Conference.
-He earned his M.B.A. from Eastern University after receiving a bachelor of science in electrical engineering from Penn State Harrisburg.
+He earned his master of business administration from Eastern University after receiving a bachelor of science in electrical engineering from Penn State Harrisburg.
 He has also completed certificate-based coursework at Drexel University and the Wharton School of Business at the University of Pennsylvania.